Skip to content

 What is it?

-Each time an appointment is booked through Rosa, Rosa collects and processes some information about that booking.
+Each time an appointment is booked or accessed through Rosa, Rosa collects and processes some information about that booking.

 What personal data does Rosa process?